heamabc/Goldman-Sachs-Stock-Prediction/README.md

 Like technical indicator, fourier transform can help us capture some short term and long tern trends and behavriour.
 We include several fourier transforms of GS in our model as features.

 ### Twitter Sentiment of Financial Market
 The stock market is also greatly affected by the investors' opinion towards the market.
-We captured all the tweets from the twitter account @market (https://twitter.com/markets) and used a pretrained natural language processing package BERT to analyse the sentiment of the tweets.
+We captured all the tweets from the twitter account @market (https://twitter.com/markets) and used a pretrained natural language processing package TextBlob to analyse the sentiment of the tweets.

 ## Model
 ### LSTM